zCoreGroup/zcoregroup.github.io/_posts/2023/07/2023-07-27-decoding-the-jira-and-confluence-migration.md

 tags:
 - okta
 - jira
-title: 'Decoding the Jira and Confluence Migration from Max.Gov to Okta: A Comprehensive Summary'
+title: "Decoding the Jira and Confluence Migration from Max.Gov to Okta: A Comprehensive Summary"
 ---

 Greetings, fellow seekers of knowledge!
 Today, I bring you the key points from the recent DOTS Tools and Technology presentation.
 As a neutral note-taker, I aim to relay the facts and information presented during the meeting simply.
 Let's delve into the world of DevOps, ALM, Jira, Confluence, and Okta, as shared in this insightful gathering.